DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 ## Maintenance
 Keep system up to date and fix bugs
 ### [Seb/Nick] Stale ReadMe.md throughout project
-### [Seb/Nick]Returning wrong statuscode (Misalignment with simulation)
+### [Seb/Nick] Returning wrong statuscode (Misalignment with simulation)

-   - Thanks to running similator in the CI/CD pipeline we found this
+We implemented the simulator test in our testing workflow.
+It runs to ensure that the endpoints are available and return the correct status codes.
+After we had implemented the simulator test they failed and we realised that one of our enpoints was misaligned the specification.
+The endpoint returned the wrong status code.
+By implementing the simulator tests we discovered the issue in a very early stage.

 ### [Nic] Upgrading to NGINX, setting up ufw, moving to domain
 ### [Nic] Simulator IP protection stopped sim access (causing errors)